aravindhnivas/saaga-api/README.md

 ## Run the app and database container using docker compose in background

+### Production

-`sudo docker compose -f docker-compose-deploy.yml up -d`
+`docker-compose -p prod -f docker-compose-deploy.yml up -d`

+### Development

+`docker-compose -p dev -f docker-compose.yml up -d`

+_Note: the `-p` flag is used to specify the project name, which is used as the prefix of the container name.
+This is useful when running multiple docker-compose files at the same time._

 ## Create a superuser

-`docker compose -f docker-compose-deploy.yml run --rm app sh -c ‘python manage.py createsuperuser`
+`docker-compose -p prod -f docker-compose-deploy.yml run --rm app sh -c ‘python manage.py createsuperuser`

 Create a superuser with email and password
 Now navigate to <http://localhost:8000/api/user/token> and login with the superuser credentials to get the token